artela-network/artela-docs/docs/develop/core-concepts/binding/index.md

 The priority in a binding request is an unsigned 8-bit integer.
 It determines the order of Aspect execution, with the Aspect having the lowest priority number being executed first.
 If multiple Aspects have the same priority, the one with the earliest binding time is executed first.

 ![Aspect Execution Order Diagram](../binding/aspect-execution-order.svg)

+## Aspect Number Limitations

+The maximum number of Aspects that an account can bind is 255, but this differs on the Aspect type.
+The special case here is the transaction verifier Aspect, if you are binding such Aspect for a Contract Account, you can only bind one Aspect per account.